marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

  -> debug credentials (admin:admin);
  which maybe do not changed.

- -> URL for page with some of src-files as review-ask other team ( http:/127.0.0.1:8080/formsrc?review=on );
+ -> URL for page with some of src-files as review-ask other team
+      ( http:/127.0.0.1:8080/formsrc?review=on );
- which also covered by login-form and probably have some of protection-layers;
+  which also covered by login-form. and probably have some of protection-layers;

- -> information about CMS Framework (and that there was in use vulnerable build of this CMS);
+ -> information about CMS Framework
+      (and that there was in use vulnerable build of this CMS);
- with this kind of project - we will go to think that there is known CMS and known vulnerability for this CMS;
+  with this kind of project:
+we will go to think that there is: known CMS and known vulnerability for this CMS;
- and design of vulnerability is known "backdoor"-access credentials (as administrator-rights account);
+and design of vulnerability is: known "backdoor"-access credentials (as administrator-rights account);
- Usually known vulnerabilities can be visible under the web (any websites, cve-lists, advisories and other).
+Usually known vulnerabilities can be visible under the web: any websites, cve-lists, advisories and other.

  So maybe this CMS Framework build also still not updated.
  "brief-search" for this vulnerability give the result that backdoor-credentials (CMS:CMSpassword).